 Does the government owe you money?
 There might be unclaimed funds or property waiting for you from savings or checking accounts, wages and pensions, tax refunds, life insurance policies, and a lot more.
 Companies may offer to find this money for a fee.
 And scammers may try to trick you with fake promises of money from the government.
 But you can find your unclaimed money yourself for free.
 Check out USAGov’s list of official sources to get started:

 Search for unclaimed money and property in every state where you have lived.
-You can conduct a multi-state search, check state-by-state for individual programs, or contact your state’s unclaimed property office for help.
+You can check state-by-state for individual programs or contact your state’s unclaimed property office for help.
 And keep an eye out at state fairs and even malls, where state treasurers and other officials hold public awareness events.

 Check for unclaimed funds from bank failures or unclaimed deposits from credit union closures.
 Did you have money in a checking or savings account at a Federal Deposit Insurance Corporation (FDIC)-insured financial institution?
 If the financial institution closed, you can search the FDIC database.
 For unclaimed deposits from credit union failures, search the listings at the National Credit Union Administration (NCUA).